 Most peptides are administered via subcutaneous injection — a small needle inserted just under the skin, typically in the abdominal area or thigh.
 The needle is very thin (similar to an insulin needle), and the injection takes seconds.
 Most patients are surprised by how manageable it is after the first time.

 Some peptides are available in oral form.
-BPC-157, for example, can be taken orally when the primary goal is gut health.
+Peptide therapy, for example, can be taken orally when the primary goal is gut health.
 Oral peptides bypass the injection entirely but may have different bioavailability and primary effects compared to their injectable counterparts.

 At Balanced, we teach you exactly how to self-administer during your first visit.
 Your provider or nurse walks you through the process step by step — proper technique, injection site rotation, storage requirements, and what’s normal at the injection site afterward.
 We don’t hand you a vial and send you home without instruction.